shusilshapkota/Challenge2022/README.md

 There are two ways to test and access the application:

-* Accessing the app via shusilshapkota.pythonanywhere.com
+* Accessing the app via website
 * Cloning the repo and running it locally

 ### Accessing the app via website:

-1. Please go to shusilshapkota.pythonanywhere.com.
+1. Please go to [shusilshapkota.pythonanywhere.com](http://shusilshapkota.pythonanywhere.com/).
 Images you see in this page are all public images uploaded by the users.
 2. Click Register on the top right bar.
-You can register using any emails, emails verification is off to minimize the work to test out the core functionality.
+You can register using any emails, emails verification is turned off to make it easier to test out the core functionality.
 3. Once you register, it will take you to the login page where you can sign in.
 4. Once signed in, you will see all of your private pictures if you have uploaded previously.
 You'll also see an upload option if you want to upload the images.
 5. If you want to logout, you can simply click on the logout button on the top right bar which will take you to the public pics page.